 If your app makes calls to HTTPS or only uses encryption that’s part of iOS to authenticate, verify, or encrypt data you are using exempt encryption.
 It’s called exempt encryption because it’s exempt from needing a CCATS code before it’s allowed to be published to the App Store.

-Exempt does not mean that it doesn’t need to be included in your self-classification report.
+Starting on March 29th, 2021 apps using only exempt encryption no longer require you to submit an annual self-classification report.
 Please consult a lawyer if your app uses non-exempt encryption because the remainder of this article assumes your app only uses exempt encryption.